mozilla/version-control-tools/docs/hgmozilla/dag.rst

    file

 The ``.hg`` directory contains all the files managed by Mercurial.
-It should be treated as a block box.
+It should be treated as a black box.

 Everything else in this directory (currently just the ``file`` file and the current directory) is referred to as the *working directory* or